paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-327-weapon-systems-development-and-related-matters.md

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (c)(3).
+Pub.
+L. 119–60 struck out “, subject to the requirements and limitations in [section 4423 of this title](./chapter-327-weapon-systems-development-and-related-matters.md#section-4423)” after “projects”.

 2021—Pub.
 L. 116–283, § 1851(c)(1), renumbered [section 2447b of this title](./chapter-chapter-144b-chapter-chapter-144b.md#section-2447b) as this section.

 Subsec. (c)(3).
 Pub.
 L. 116–283, § 1851(c)(2), substituted “section 4423” for “section 2447c”.